PostHog/posthog.com/contents/newsletter/think-like-a-growth-engineer.md

 ![Dashboard templates in onboarding](https://res.cloudinary.com/dmukukwp6/image/upload/template_27fddd57a8.png)

 > **Takeaway:** For the area you work on, identify a metric that represents it.
-Track how the features you are shipping impact this metric.
-Are the features you are shipping helping or hurting this metric?
+Track the impact features ship have on this metric.
+Is what you are shipping helping or hurting it?

 ## 4. How to run and evaluate experiments